ibm-cloud-architecture/refarch-cloudnative-wfd/local_readme.md

-# Run the What's For Dinner application locally - MicroProfile
+# Run the What's For Dinner application locally - Spring
 The aim of this readme is to show the reader how you can run the Spring version of the What's For Dinner application locally on you laptop.
 We will first run each of the application's components locally on their own Tomcat server.

 This is one of the deployment models for the What's For Dinner application you can find outlined in the main [README](README.md#running-the-application).